-2.8.
+2.10.
 The reactor management2 should ensure that the management system provides a framework for managing, performing and assessing the activities necessary to prevent, detect, monitor, assess and mitigate ageing effects.
-The documentation of the management system should include descriptions of the organizational structure (see Requirement 68 of SSR-3 [1]), functional responsibilities, levels of authority, and the interactions of those managing, performing and assessing the adequacy of ageing management activities.
-It should also include other management measures, including planning, scheduling, resource allocation and human factors.
+The documentation of the management system should include descriptions of the organizational structure (see Requirement 68 of SSR-3 [1]) and the functional responsibilities, levels of authority, and interactions of those managing, performing and assessing the adequacy of ageing management activities.
+The documentation should also include other management measures, including planning, scheduling, resource allocation and human factors.